castlecraft/custom_containers/docs/kube-devcontainer.md

 Notes:

 - Change the persistence.size from 8Gi to required specification.
-- In case of in-cluster nfs server make sure you setup a backup CronJob refer: https://gist.github.com/revant/2414cedce8e19d209d5d337ea19efabc
+- In case of in-cluster nfs server that runs in production make sure you setup a backup CronJob refer: https://gist.github.com/revant/2414cedce8e19d209d5d337ea19efabc

 ### Provision Database

 In case of production setup use AWS RDS, Google Sky SQL, or Managed MariaDB Service that is configurable for frappe specific param group properties.
+For simple or development setup we will install in-cluster MariaDB Helm chart with following command:

 ```shell
 export FRAPPE_MARIADB_CNF=$(cat <<EOF